 As a Communications, Image and Style consultant, she aptly discussed the subject of branding putting it into context and focusing on personal and business brands.
 Below are the highlights that stood out for me as promised.

 - You must have a 30-second elevator pitch of who you are.
 In that pitch, you must state who you are, not in terms of what you do but the value to add and what you give e.g. I help individuals and brands create and build their brand identities instead of saying I’m a brand consultant.

-- There are 3 components of effective communication for personal and corporate brands are: Appearance, Communication and
+- There are 3 components of effective communication for personal and corporate brands are: Appearance, Behaviour and Communication

 - What does your appearance say about you the first time someone meets you?
 Do you communicate confidence, are you the sort of person I want to trust?
 Are you taking care of the finest, littlest details of your appearance?
 The tiniest details people notice.
 Your appearance sells you long before you open your mouth.
 It’s a very important component of your brand.
 A professor once said when a person first meets you, they give you 55% for appearance, 38% for Body Language and only 7% for what comes out of your mouth.
 If you added 55% and 38%, you get 93%, this is called the 93:7 ratio.
 Appearance always trumps spoken word and intelligence initially.
 You might not get a foot in the door if your appearance is wrong.